tty/joy-of-coding/exercises/exercise.md

 ### 10. Update

-Write a function update that is similar to select, but with an extra argument, a Record.
+Write a function `update` that is similar to `select`, but with an extra argument, a `Record`.
 All rows matching the selection are updated using the given record.
-You can use the merge function for this.
+You can use the `merge` function for this.

 The type of this function is